typedb/typedb-docs/temp/_07-examples/03-migrating-csv-json-xml.md

     <p>Let’s go through a summary of how the migration takes place.</p>
     <ol>
       <li><p>we need a way to talk to our Grakn keyspace.
 To do this, we will use the <a href="https://github.com/graknlabs/grakn/tree/master/client-nodejs">Node.js Client</a>.</p></li>
-      <li><p>we will go through each data file, extracting each data item and parsing it to a Javascript object.</p></li>
+      <li><p>we will go through each data file, extracting each data item and parsing it to a nodejs object.</p></li>
-      <li><p>we will pass each data item (in the form of a Javascript object) to its corresponding template function, which in turn gives us the constructed Graql query for inserting that item into Grakn.</p></li>
+      <li><p>we will pass each data item (in the form of a nodejs object) to its corresponding template function, which in turn gives us the constructed Graql query for inserting that item into Grakn.</p></li>
       <li><p>we will execute each of those queries to load the data into our target keyspace — phone_calls.</p></li>
     </ol>
     <p>Before moving on, make sure you have <strong>npm</strong> installed and the <a href="http://dev.grakn.ai/docs/get-started/grakn-server"><strong>Grakn server</strong></a> running on your machine.</p>